 Translators should be able to direct the analytics project from ideation through production and adoption with a clear understanding of the project lifecycle and common pitfalls.
 Marshalling the troops by driving timelines, ensuring collaboration and management of resources is also essential.

-An entrepreneurial mindset defined by commitment, enthusiasm and business savvy is critical to navigate the many technical, organisational and political roadblocks that might emerge during the initiative.
+An entrepreneurial mindset defined by commitment, enthusiasm and business savvy is critical to navigating the many technical, organisational and political roadblocks that might emerge during the initiative.

 Translators bring these unique skill sets to help businesses drive growth and ensure ROI for their AI initiatives.
-They’re instrumental in identifying from the myriad of possible opportunities which are the right ones to pursue and to invest in.
-Further, they’re key to bringing the various participants together, translator business need to tech-speak, and back again.
+They’re instrumental in identifying from the myriad possible opportunities that are the right ones to pursue and invest in.
+Further, they’re key to bringing the various participants together, translator business need to tech-speak and back again.

-Our clients are increasingly on the look-out for individuals who possess these skills and who can transition from their subject-matter and industry expertise into the quintessential translator.
-If you believe that you have what it takes, we’d be delighted to have a coffee conversation with you.
-Contact me firstname.lastname@example.org.
+Our clients are increasingly looking for individuals who possess these skills and can transition from their subject matter and industry expertise into the quintessential translator.
+If you believe you have what it takes, we’d be delighted to have a coffee conversation with you.
+Contact me at email@example.com.